Saturday, March 23, 1996

 First Charted: March 1, 1996

-Peak: 16 US, 13 CB, 17 RR, 119 AC, 112 A40, 5 UK, 1 CN, 13 AU (Click for codes to singles charts.)
+Peak: 16 US, 13 CB, 17 RR, 119 AC, 112 A40, 5 UK, 1 CN, 13 AU, 16 DF (Click for codes to charts.)

 Sales (in millions): 2.05 US, 0.6 UK, 5.0 world (includes US + UK)

-Airplay/Streaming (in millions): 0.6 radio, 107.6 video, 154.7 streaming
+Airplay/Streaming (in millions): 0.6 radio, 134.02 video, 398.85 streaming

 About the Song:

-During the ‘80s, Celine Dion had regional success with singles sung in French and released in her native Canada.
+In the ‘80s, Celine Dion had regional success with singles sung in French and released in her native Canada.
 She vaulted to international success in the ‘90s when she started releasing English-language albums.
 In 1994, she went all the way to #1 on the Billboard Hot 100 with her cover of “The Power of Love,” a song first released by Jennifer Rush a decade earlier.

 The Advocate called the song an “emotional roller coaster.”
-WK Stephen Holden of The New York Times referred to as 1996’s version of “Wind Beneath My Wings.”
+WK Stephen Holden of The New York Times referred to it as 1996’s version of “Wind Beneath My Wings.”
 WK Billboard’s Larry Flick wrote that the song was “rife with grand romance, larger-than-life production, and a climax that is best described as the musical equivalent to 4th of July fireworks.”
 WK

-Interestingly, though, when Diane Warren wrote the song, she wasn’t thinking of romance but of her late-father.
-As she said, “it was my way of thanking my dad, because he really believed in me, my talent.”
-BR1 Toni Braxton was considered for the song, but Celine Dion heard it and wanted to record it.
+Toni Braxton was considered for the song, but Celine Dion heard it and wanted to record it.
 She’d recorded songs by Warren before and her label was so enthused about this song that they reworked their marketing plans for her about-to-be-released album to make this the first single in North America.
-BR1
+FB

 The song won a Grammy for Best Song Written for Visual Media and was nominated for Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.
 It also received nominations for an Academy Award for Best Original Song and Golden Globe Award for Best Original Song.